swissDAO/solana-pay-cnfts/README.md

 ### Todo List
-- [❌] Figure out why 3 txn's crash the app, is it RPC upates on the cNFT transfers?
+- [✅] Figure out why 3 txn's crash the app, is it RPC upates on the cNFT transfers?
-- [❌] Dynamically update the cNFT metadata to reflect the detailes of transaction (ie. line items, points, etc.)
+- [✅] Dynamically update the cNFT metadata to reflect the detailes of transaction (ie. line items, points, etc.)
-- [❌] Find less RPC intensive way to verify txn??
+- [✅] Find less RPC intensive way to verify txn??
+- [❌] Create instructions to mint 2 cNFT's, one for the Receipt and one for the Coupon.. better coupon attribute structure?
 - [❌] Add a backend to store orders and provide a way to query them